jillvillany/python-dev-setup/README.md

 - Clone repo with SSH auth
     - On a new repo:
-        - select SSH when you clone the code and copy the URL
+        - Select SSH when you clone the code and copy the URL
             - <img src="img/ssh-clone.png" width=500>
         - Enter the command ```git clone {SSH URL}```
             - For example: `git clone git@github.com:jillvillany/python-dev-setup.git`